lauranyberg/lauranyberg-repository/week-1/README.md

 - Supplementary online tutorials- Students have recommended using either [team treehouse](http://teamtreehouse.com) or [code school](https://www.codeschool.com/hallpass).
 While both are premium services, they are very worthwhile - especially for visual and kinesthetic learners.
 Treehouse is **especially for visual and audio learners** and codeschool **especially good for kinesthetic learners**

-- Make sure you familiarise yourself with the [student handbook]().
-This has important information about pairing, feedback and all aspects of being a phase-0 student.
+- Make sure you familiarise yourself with the [Dev Academy Student handbook](http://www.github.com/enspiral-dev-academy/phase-0-handbook/).
+This has supplementary important information about pairing, feedback and all aspects of being a phase-0 student.

 </br>
 </br>

 ### How to navigate this repository
 - If you would like to open tabs in a new window, please either right click or hold command while you click.